 Kim et al (2011) Icilin-evoked behavioral stimulation is attenuated by alpha2-adrenoceptor activation.
 Brain Res 1384 110 PMID: 21315691

 Do you know of a great paper that uses Agmatine sulfate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Agmatine sulfate